JackBekket/old_snm_core/util/defergroup/README.md

 # `defergroup`

-This package provides a mechanism for managing deferred function execution with cancellation capabilities.
-It's designed to mimic the behavior of `defer` statements but allows selective cleanup based on an internal "canceled" flag.
-The core component is the `DeferGroup` struct, which stores a slice of functions (`fn`) and a boolean flag (`canceled`).
+This package implements a deferred execution group that allows cancellation before execution.
+It's designed for resource cleanup in functions that might return early due to errors.

-## Project Package Structure:
+## Project Structure

 ```
 util/